Nishchit-Dev/Corgea-app/GITHUB_INTEGRATION.md

 ## 🏗️ **System Overview**

-This document outlines the complete GitHub integration for Corgea, enabling users to scan their repositories for security vulnerabilities.
+This document outlines the complete GitHub integration for AISecure, enabling users to scan their repositories for security vulnerabilities.

 ## 📊 **Database Schema**